osburn/bwmon/README.md

 I take that output and stuff right into postgres as a json formatted field I use gnuplot to graph the data.
 I run this on FreeBSD.

+* Also take note of the graph at the bottom that shows how much data this will consume a month if you run it every 10 mins like I did.
+As you'll go over your monthly limits if you have any.
+I used around 5.3 TB, well over my existing 1 TB cap.

 ### Step 1)
 Download the ookla CLI speed test app, run and accept the user license agreement